dataforgoodfr/batch7_satellite_ges/README.md

 # batch7_satellite_ges

-* /dataset contient un échantillon de données OCO-2 et des données d'inventaire ;
+* /dataset contains a sample of OCO-2 data and inventory data;
-* /notebooks centralise les notebooks réalisés par l'équipe ;
+* /notebooks centralised notebooks make by the team;
-* /pipeline comprend des scripts pour générer les données nécessaires.
+* /pipeline contains scripts used to generate the data needed.

 # General presentation

-Our goal is to localize CO² emission on earth.
+Our goal is to localize CO² emissions on Earth.
-We are working with :
+We are working with:
 - Matthieu Porte, from IGN who submit the projet
 - Marie Heckmann, from the French Ministry of Ecology
-- Frederic Chevalier, from IPSL (!!Link) ,one of the author of <https://www.atmos-chem-phys-discuss.net/acp-2020-123/acp-2020-123.pdf>
+- Frederic Chevalier, from IPSL, one of the author of <https://www.atmos-chem-phys-discuss.net/acp-2020-123/acp-2020-123.pdf>

 # What we have as input

 **1/ OCO-2 Satellite data**

-The OCO-2 Satellite (Orbiting Carbon Observatory) use spectrometers to detect CO² in atmosphere :
+The OCO-2 Satellite (Orbiting Carbon Observatory) use spectrometers to detect CO² in the atmosphere.
 ![OCO2 spectrometers](https://oco.jpl.nasa.gov/media/uploads/2019/05/07/oco_column.jpg)

 More info here : <https://oco.jpl.nasa.gov/instrument/>

+The data available corresponds to the CO² concentration measured by the satellite during its different orbits.

+[Screenshot]

+There are some limitation to the satellite measurement of the CO² concentration.
-So it can't see through clouds or fog.
-And don't work the same over ground or water.
+First, the satellite can not see through clouds or fog.
+Second, it does not work the same over ground or water.

-The swath of the satellite is small (only 10km) :
+Third, the swath of the satellite is quite narrow (only 10km), as shown in the image bellow.
+Finally, as the satellite orbits the Earth, the coverage is partial.

 ![OCO2 spectrometers](https://scx1.b-cdn.net/csz/news/800/2020/3-nasasatellit.jpg)
 !!

-And the coverage is partial, no orbit are contiguous.

 More info on the mission on <https://earth.esa.int/web/eoportal/satellite-missions/o/oco-2>.

-So that's very limitative and frustrating.
-We don't have a high resolution images.

-NASA made global CO² image :
+NASA made global CO² image (see bellow), however it is an extrapolation of the data, and not what the satellite really see.

 ![NASA Global CO²](https://www.jpl.nasa.gov/images/oco/20090219/sinks-browse.jpg)

-But it is extrapolation of the data, it's not what the satellite really see.

 **2/ Data on known CO2 emissions**